Adventures At Home: Let’s Rediscover Little India

 Little India Arcade, where the shop is based, is a cluster of neoclassical shophouses constructed in 1913.
 The building also housed a shop by the prolific philanthropist P Govindasamy Pillai aka PGP, who contributed generously to the local community and funded reconstruction projects for some of the older Indian temples.

-If you’re a fan of dosai, then you must try the rawa dosai here at Komala Villas.
+If you’re a fan of dosai, then you must try the rawa dosai here at Komala Vilas.
 It’s a more crispier variant made with semolina, perfect with coconut and red chutney.

 Komala Villas was founded in 1947 by Murugiah Rajoo, who came to Singapore in 1936 at the age of 14 to work at the restaurant (then called Karuna Nanthavilas) before buying it over when the original owner retired.